Accumulated Benefit Obligation - Explained

 Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

-Accumulated Benefit Obligation Definition
+How is the Accumulated Benefit Obligation Determined?

 An employee who is under a pension scheme and is about to retire or terminate their appointment with a company is entitled to the accumulated benefit obligation (ABO).
 ABO is the present value of benefits paid to employees, it is estimated based on pension obligation and current compensation level at the time.
 ABO is also determined by interest expenses, cost of services and other factors prevalent in the company as at the time of estimation.
 ABO however does not account for future increases, the value of ABO and planned asset is compared at the time of valuation.
 In cases where the ABO does not accurately finance the planned asset or if the planned assets exceed the ABO, the pension plan can be re-selected.